-The car was nicknamed the "size-zero Formula One car" by the team for its distinct sharply tapered rear end, which was shrink-wrapped around the incredibly compact power unit.
+The car was nicknamed the "size-zero Formula 1 car" by the team for its sharply tapered rear end, which was shrink-wrapped around the incredibly compact power unit.
 The MP4-30’s chassis featured an exaggerated “coke bottle” shape around the engine and transmission, aiding airflow to the diffuser, wings and other downforce-generating devices at the back of the car.

 This fine 1:12 scale model of the Fernando Alonso's McLaren MP4-30 Nosecone has been handcrafted and finished in our workshops with the co-operation and assistance of the manufacturer regarding original finishes, materials, archive imagery and drawings.
 The use of supremely accurate digital scanning of the original car has allowed us to perfectly recreate every detail at scale.
 Furthermore, it has undergone detailed scrutiny by both engineering and design teams to ensure complete accuracy of representation.

 This model is one of many in our collection of miniature nosecones.

 In order for us to create your bespoke model, you will need to choose 4 extra options.
 Paint colour, interior colour, wheel style and caliper colour.

 Please complete the form and a member of our Sales Team will contact you.